When do babies drop to one nap?

 - Your child is waking very early in the morning.

-Signs your baby still needs two sleeps a day
+- Key signs your baby still needs two naps a day

 - Your baby is under 12 months of age

-- Your baby still falls asleep in morning car rides
+- Your baby still falls asleep during morning car rides or when they're out in the stroller

 - Your baby is grumpy if they don’t get a morning nap